act-rules/act-rules.github.io/_rules/focusable-element-has-visible-focus-f4e323.md

 All the [focusable][] elements in this document are [focus indicator][] for themselves as default User Agent's styling makes the focus visible (this depends on user agents).
 They are not [focus indicator][] for any other [focusable][] element.

-**Note to reviewers:** The default blinking cursor of focused `<input type="text" />` is not a [distinguishing style][].
+**Note to reviewers:** The default blinking cursor of focused `<input type="text" />` is not a [distinguishing style][distinguishing styles].
 Thus, the rule currently fail on that element, which is clearly not good.
 I am not sure how to handle that visual cue, quite clearly by adding something to the [focus indicator][] definition, but not sure what ("blinking cursor" seems a bit too specific…)

 ```html
 <a href="https://act-rules.github.io/">ACT rules</a><br />